slowernews/wisdom-tldr/chapters/chapter_3_action.md

 *'Speed is useful only if you are running in the right direction.' -- Joel Barker*

 Direction is more important than velocity.
+Bring the target closer.

 > *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*

 > *'When you run, make sure you run to something and not away from.' -- The Avett Brothers*

 Don’t be afraid to take time away to find it.
 Only fools rush into a situation.
 By committing too quickly you lose your maneuverability.

+> *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

 > *'Who seeks shall find.' -- Sophocles*